MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 If a submission deals with any kind of personal identifiable information (PII) or other kinds of sensitive data, the version of the paper submitted for review must discuss in detail the steps the authors have taken to mitigate harms to the persons identified.
 If a paper raises significant ethical and/or legal concerns, it will be checked by the REC and it might be rejected based on these concerns.
 The PC chairs will be happy to consult with authors about how this policy applies to their submissions.

-In the interests of transparency and to help readers form their own judgements of potential bias, the IEEE Symposium on Security & Privacy requires authors and PC members to declare any competing financial and/or non-financial interests in relation to the work described.
+In the interests of transparency and to help readers form their own judgement of potential bias, the IEEE Symposium on Security & Privacy requires authors and PC members to declare any competing financial and/or non-financial interests in relation to the work described.
 Authors need to include a disclosure of relevant financial interests in the camera-ready versions of their papers.
 This includes not just the standard funding lines, but should also include disclosures of any financial interest related to the research described.
 For example, “Author X is on the Technical Advisory Board of the ByteCoin Foundation,” or “Professor Y is the CTO of DoubleDefense, which specializes in malware analysis.”
 More information regarding this policy is available here.

 Submitted papers may include up to 13 pages of text and up to 5 pages for references and appendices, totaling no more than 18 pages.
 All text and figures past page 13 must be clearly marked as part of the appendix.
 The final camera-ready paper must be no more than 18 pages, although, at the PC chairs’ discretion, additional pages may be allowed.
 Reviewers are not required to read appendices.
+For SOK papers, the references do not count towards the number of pages.

 Papers must be formatted for US letter (not A4) size paper.
 All submissions must use the IEEE “compsoc” conference proceedings template.
 LaTeX submissions using the IEEE templates must use IEEEtran.cls version 1.8b with options “conference,compsoc.”
 (That is, begin your LaTeX document with the line \documentclass[conference,compsoc]{IEEEtran}.).
 See the “IEEE Demo Template for Computer Society Conferences” Overleaf template for an example.
 We are not aware of an MS Word template that matches this style.